Object Character Recognition to Digitize Your Business

 For businesses deciding between OCR and ICR, consider the type of documents you process, the necessity for handling handwritten inputs, and your budget constraints.
 While OCR might be sufficient for straightforward, typed text, ICR could be a better choice if your documents involve handwriting or require more nuanced interpretation.

-For more detailed comparisons and case studies on OCR and ICR, you can visit TechTarget and DocumentSnap.
+For more detailed comparisons and case studies on OCR and ICR, you can visit DocumentSnap.

 10.3.
 Comparing OCR Software: Tesseract vs. ABBYY